FragmentedPacket/nautobot-eox-notices/README.md

 A plugin for [Nautobot](https://github.com/nautobot/nautobot).

+⚠️⚠️This has been deprecated in favor of [Device Lifecycle Plugin](https://github.com/nautobot/nautobot-plugin-device-lifecycle-mgmt)⚠️⚠️

 ## Installation

 The plugin is available as a Python package in pypi and can be installed with pip